onekin/Git2SPLdb/README.md

 #Git2SPLdb

+Git2SPLdb is part of the CustomDIFF tool.
+Check a video about it: https://www.youtube.com/watch?v=HF7ZdebMAIo

-A tool that mines Git repositories where SPLs are being developed.
-It computes the customization effort for SPL products (i.e. what featuares have been customized and how much).
-Finally, it outputs a db - a set of mysql-based scripts- that constains the information about product customizations.
+Git2SPLdb mines a Git repository, where an SPL is  being developed.
+It traverses all the branches where products have customized/changes feature implementations, and computes the customizations effort those products (i.e. what featuares have been customized and how much).
+Finally, it outputs  a set of mysql-based scripts - that constain the information about product customizations.

 #Git2SPLdb works for:
 1.- Annotated based SPLs.
 So far it works for pure::variants framework.
 This means that code is annotated with preprocessor directives with the pattern PV:IFCOND(hasFeature(....))